John Vachon

-John Felix Vachon (May 19, 1914 – April 20, 1975) was a world traveling American photographer.
+John Felix Vachon (May 19, 1914 – April 20, 1975) was an American photographer.
 Vachon is remembered most for his photography working for the Farm Security Administration (FSA) as part of the New Deal and for contributions to Look magazine.

 Biography

-Jhon Vachon was born on May 19, 1914 to a middle class Irish Catholic Family in Saint Paul, Minnesota.
+John Vachon was born on May 19, 1914, to a middle-class Irish Catholic Family in Saint Paul, Minnesota.
 He was the son of Ann Marie (O'Hara) and Harry Parnell Vachon.
-His parents were not well off, his father made a get-by living as a traveling salesman in stationery supplies.He had one younger brother named Robert.
+His parents were not well off, his father made a get-by living as a traveling salesman in stationery supplies.
+He had one younger brother named Robert.
 Vachon had a Catholic education and graduated from Cretin High School local military Catholic high school (now Cretin-Derham Hall High School).
 He continued his education at the University of St. Thomas in Saint Paul and received a bachelor's degree in 1934.
-Vachon moved to Washington, D.C. after receiving a fellowship to attend graduate school at Catholic University of America to study English literature and become a writer.
+Vachon moved to Washington, D.C., after receiving a fellowship to attend graduate school at Catholic University of America to study English literature and become a writer.
 As he began his studies, a few months later, he was forced to leave school due to his drinking.
-After his leave from graduate school, Vachon looked for work around Washington D.C.,finding his first job in photography working for the Farm Security Administration's Historic Division as one of the photographers hired by Roy Stryker to document the plight of migrants during the Great Depression.
+After his leave from graduate school, Vachon looked for work around Washington, D.C.,finding his first job in photography working for the Farm Security Administration's Historic Division as one of the photographers hired by Roy Stryker to document the plight of migrants during the Great Depression.